N.J. LLC: Everything You Need to Know

 - Ensure that employee income is paid to the employees in specific increments required by the State (once every week, bi-monthly, etc.)

 If you need help with creating an LLC in N.J. or would like to speak to a qualified attorney in this area, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.